mverouden/blogdown-academic/content/post/2022-11-06-anaconda-installation-windows-10-11/index.md

 {{% /callout %}}

 {{% callout warning %}}
-Below in [Configuration Anaconda3](#configuration-anaconda3) you find information about additional task you may need to perform.
+Below in [Configuration Anaconda3](#configuration-anaconda3) you find information about additional tasks you may need to perform.

 Use the ones required!
 {{% /callout %}}